Our 45th Season, 2024 – 2025

 Coline Alecian | Jennifer Pio | Cléo Dahan | Cyril Simon

-– Komitas, Armenian Folk Miniatures Suite
+– Komitas, Armenian Folk Miniatures Suit

 – Dvořák, String Quartet in G Major, No. 13, Op.
 106